rwilliams58/onnx/docs/Operators.md

 <dt><tt>axes</tt> : list of ints</dt>
 <dd>A list of integers, along which to reduce.</dd>
 <dt><tt>keepdims</tt> : int</dt>
-<dd>Keep the reduced dimension or not, default 1 mean keep reduced dimension.</dd>
+<dd>Indicates whether to keep the reduced dimension or not.
+The default value, 1, keeps the reduced dimension.</dd>
 </dl>

 #### Inputs